-$$\Pr(Y{i} = M \mid Abroad{ji}, \ln d{ji}) = \frac{e^{U{M}}}{1 + e^{U{Air}} + e^{U{Truck}} + e^{U{Sea}}}$$ for $M = Air$, Sea, Truck.
+$$\Pr(Y{i} = M \mid Abroad{ji}, \ln d{ji}) = \frac{e^{U{M}}}{1 + e^{U{Air}} + e^{U{Truck}} + e^{U{Sea}}}$$ for M = Air, Sea, Truck.
 (1)

 The coefficients are estimated by maximum likelihood procedures.
 In other words, a multinomial logit (MNL) model is used to estimate the probability that a firm chooses one of the three transportation modes: air, sea, and truck.
-In the following, the truck is a base mode.
+In the following, 'truck' is the base mode.

 The geographical distance affects firms' modal choices through not only a per-unit physical charge for shipments but also shipping time costs due to the nature of the demand for shipments.
-Transportation time has a larger influence on the price of products that decay rapidly over time; for example, time-sensitive products include perishable goods (fresh vegetables), new information goods (newspapers) and specialised intermediate inputs (parts for Just-In-Time production).
-Lengthy shipping time may lead to a complete loss of commercial opportunity for products and their components, which is more likely to be significant for goods with a rapid product life cycle and high demand volatility.
-Given the value of timeliness in selling a product, time costs are small for timely shipments (short transport time).
+Transportation time has a larger influence on the price of products that decay rapidly over time; for example, time-sensitive products include perishable goods (fresh vegetables), new information goods (newspapers) and specialised intermediate inputs (parts for just-in-time production).
+Lengthy shipping times may lead to a complete loss of commercial opportunity for products and their components, which is more likely to be significant for goods with a rapid product life cycle and high demand volatility.
+Given the value of timeliness in selling a product, the time costs are small for timely shipments (short transport time).
 In other words, time costs will be the highest for shipping by sea and the lowest for shipping by air.
-On the other hand, the physical transport costs will be highest for air and the lowest for the sea.
+On the other hand, the physical transport costs will be highest for air and the lowest for sea.
 Truck transport will have a medium level of costs compared to air and sea transport.
-As a result, the coefficient for the geographical distance represents the average difference in the sum of the above two kinds of transport costs (time and physical transportation) per distance between truck and air/sea.
+As a result, the coefficient for the geographical distance represents the (average) difference in the sum of the above two kinds of transport costs (time and physical transportation) per distance between truck and air/sea.

 Furthermore, three points are noteworthy.
-Firstly, as mentioned above, shipping time costs obviously differ amongst industries.
-Such differences are controlled by introducing the intercepts of industry dummy variables (u_s) with distance variables.
-Secondly, the level of port infrastructure is obviously different amongst countries.
-This yields different impacts of the aforementioned two kinds of transport costs.
-To control such differences amongst countries in which reporting firms locate, we introduce country dummy variables (v_k).
-Lastly, qualitative differences between intra- and international transactions are controlled by introducing a binary variable (Abroad), taking unity if transactions are international and zero if otherwise.
+Firstly, as mentioned above, shipping time costs obviously differ among industries.
+Such differences among industries are controlled by introducing the intercepts of industry dummy variables (u_s) with distance variables.
+Secondly, the level of port infrastructure is obviously different among countries.
+This yields different impacts of the aforementioned two kinds of transport costs among shipping countries.
+To control such differences among the countries in which the reporting firms locate, we introduce country dummy variables (v_k).
+Lastly, qualitative differences between intranational and international transactions are controlled by introducing a binary variable (Abroad), taking unity if transactions are international ones and zero otherwise.

-Our main data source is the Establishment Survey on Innovation and Production Network for selected manufacturing firms in four countries in East Asia for 2008 and 2009 (Table 1).
-The four countries covered in the survey were Indonesia, the Philippines, Thailand and Viet Nam.
-The sample population is restricted to selected manufacturing hubs in each country (JABODETABEK area, i.e., Jakarta, Bogor, Depok, Tangerang, and Bekasi, for Indonesia; CALABARZON area, i.e., Cavite, Laguna, Batangas, Rizal, and Quezon, for the Philippines; Greater Bangkok area for Thailand; and Ha Noi area and Ho Chi Minh City for Viet Nam).
+Our main data source is the Establishment Survey on Innovation and Production Network for selected manufacturing firms in four countries in East Asia for 2008 and 2009 (Table A1).
+The four countries covered in the survey are Indonesia, the Philippines, Thailand and Viet Nam.
+The sample population is restricted to selected manufacturing hubs in each country (the

+Jabodetabek area, i.e. Jakarta, Bogor, Depok, Tangerang, and Bekasi, for Indonesia; the Calabarzon area, i.e. Cavite, Laguna, Batangas, Rizal, and Quezon, for the Philippines; the Greater Bangkok area for Thailand; and the Hanoi area and Ho Chi Minh City for Viet Nam).
 This dataset includes information on the mode of transport that each firm chooses in supplying its main product and sourcing its main intermediate inputs.
 From there, the products' origin and destination can also be identified.
 In our analysis, however, the combination of origin and destination is restricted to one accessible by land transportation.

+-

 Indonesia Philippines Thailand Viet Nam

 Cambodia 1

 China 6 52

 Hong Kong 5

 Indonesia 449

 Malaysia 2

 Myanmar 1

 Philippines 254

 Singapore 2

 Thailand 151 7

 Viet Nam 382